jonboland/daysinmonth/README.md

 ## Usage

-Days in month is a simple, single-file script, that can be used with Python 3.6+ installed.
+Days in Month is a simple single-file script that can be used with Python 3.6+ installed.

 ## Demo